Dorit Kemsley On Erika Girardi Panty Drama: ‘It Feels More Like An Attack’

 — Bravotv (@Bravotv) January 2, 2017

 “Erika continues to reassure me that it’s behind us, but Eileen can’t seem to allow that.
-It doesn’t feel like a “friend” sticking up for a “friend” at this point.
+It doesn’t feel like a ‘friend’ sticking up for a ‘friend’ at this point.
 It feels more like an attack.
 These girls are more experienced than me at this, but I’ve now learned in just a few weeks that when things get brought up again and again, it doesn’t end well, so why on earth are we continuing to repeat the same things and discuss something that Erika has said time and time again was over?”
-Dorit Kemsley explains in her blog, blaming Eileen for bringing up this panty-gate issue over and over again.
+Dorit Kemsley explained on her blog, blaming Eileen for bringing up this panty-gate issue over and over again.

 What do you think of Dorit Kemsley perception of what went down with panty-gate?
-Do you think she talked too much about Girardi not wearing underwear or do you think she handled the situation with humor?
+Do you think she talked too much about Girardi not wearing underwear, or do you think she handled the situation with humor?